haydenlinder/febacook/README.md

 Febacook is a Facebook clone that allows users to create accounts, make friends, and share, like, and comment on ideas and photos.

 # Technologies Used
-This single-page app uses Ruby on Rails as a backend API to serve a React-Redux frontend.
+This single-page app uses a Ruby on Rails backend API to serve a React-Redux frontend.
 Photos are uploaded to Amazon S3 via Rails' Active Storage.

 # Features
-A user-chosen url handle allows for easy sharing of profiles, but requires some customization of how data is referenced.
+* A user-chosen url handle allows for easy sharing of profiles, but requires some customization of how data is referenced.

   * For instance, the keys in the frontend's `users` slice of state are usernames (url handles) that point to user objects:

 ``` jsx
 users: {